gvwilson/sensibleadventures/wrestler/wrestler.md

 Torvane Argasdottir is halfway through her third beer when she hears someone call her name.
-She squints through the smoke in the tavern's belly, then waves at the two men approaching her.
+She squints through the smoke in the belly of the alehouse and waves at the two men approaching her.

-"Ho, Luftie," she bellows.
+"Hoy, Luftie," she bellows.
-People sometimes think she has to speak so loudly as part of some spell's price, or that she is partly deaf.
+People sometimes think she has to speak loudly as part of a spell's price, or that she is partly deaf.
 Neither is true---she is just loud.
 "Who's your friend?"

-Luft sits down beside his partner.
+Luft slides onto the bench beside her.
-"This is Walker," he says,
-jerking a thumb at the impassive Anuat.
+"This is Chief Walker," he says, jerking his chin at the impassive man standing opposite them.
-"He says he's been out to the mountains."
+There are only a handful of other Anuat in the alehouse, none of them apparently sober enough to stand.

-Argasdottir pries the young man's hand from her arm.
+Argasdottir pries Luft's hand off her arm.
-"I can't drink when you do that, Luftie dear," she says.
+"I can't drink when you do that," she says gently.
 "Have a seat, Walker.
-Karl!
+Karol!
-Karl, get these men some beer!"
+Karol, get these men some beer!"

-"No thank you," Walker says quietly, seating himself on the bench as demurely as a virgin nun.
+"No thank you," Walker says quietly, seating himself on the bench as demurely as a eunuch monk.
 He looks at the table,
 at Torvane's glass
-sidelong at the drinkers beside him, everywhere but at Torvane's face.
+sidelong at the drinkers beside him, everywhere but at Torvane and Luft's faces.

-"No?
+"No drink?
-Well now, you're the first I've met here to say that."
+You're the first I've met here to say that."
-Argasdottir takes the mug the tavernkeeper hands her, then a second as Luft takes the first from her.
+Argasdottir takes the mug the aleman hands her, then a second as Luft takes the first from her.
-"You've been into the Bentfathers, then?"
+"So you're the one that goes trapping up into the Bentfathers, then?"

+The Anuat nods.
-When the Anuat nod Argasdottir belches and wipes her mouth.
+Argasdottir belches and wipes her mouth.
 "Good, that's good.
-Luft and I want to get out there and back before the harbour freezes.
+Luft and I want to get out there and back before the harbor freezes.
 That gives us, what, two weeks, maybe three?
 Just straight up the river into the foothills, that's all."

 "You will find better furs to starboard,"
 Walker comments neutrally after a moment.
-He wears gloves rather than mitts,
+He wears southern-style gloves rather than Anuat mitts, Argasdottir notices.
-Argasdottir notices.
-The sinew stitches along their seams are double-knotted, but unlike every other piece of clothing she has seen an Anuat wear, they have no decoration of any kind.
+The sinew stitches along their seams are carefully knotted, but unlike every other piece of clothing she has seen an Anuat wear, they have no embroidery or beads.

-"We're not looking for furs."
+"We're not looking for furs,"
+Luft says.

-Argasdottir glances at her partner and clears her throat.
+Argasdottir nudges his knee with hers under the table and clears her throat.
 "Ten crowns for the trip, half now and half when we're back.
 Luft and I already have a sled and some elk.
-We could get tack tonight and leave tomorrow."
+We can get tack by day's end and leave tomorrow if you're interested."

 The three are silent,
 the two Garheimmen looking expectantly at the Anuat, who continues looking at the table.
 Finally Luft snorts.
-"Well,
-if you're not up to doing it,
+"Well if you're not,
 do you know someone who would be?"
 He drains his mug and lets it thump to the table.